kkalesnikava/met-proxy-api/README.md

 # Sample Python Api Setup

-A sample python-api service that retrieves data from The Metropolitan Museum of Art Collection API (https://metmuseum.github.io/) about objects on display in the museum.
+A sample python-api service that retrieves data from [The Metropolitan Museum of Art Collection API](https://metmuseum.github.io/) about objects on display in the museum.

+## Repo structure
+- `app` - Flask app module
+- `images` -  supporting images for README.md
+- `helm` - Helm charts for python-api deployment (via skaffold)

 ## Basic usage
 Available endpoints: